microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 ## How do I find out more about the hardware and software updates?

 Our [DAL, Devices and Editors mailing list](http://eepurl.com/dyRx-v) provides up to date information about the any technical changes regarding the micro:bit.
-Until the latest revision of the micro:bit is public, we will email you with key updates..

 ## How do I feed back or raise issues?

-Any issues raised in the period prior to public announcement should be reported in **private**.
-This means you should double check before posting anything on GitHub.

-**Software** issues can be raised in our [microbit-issues GitHub repository](https://github.com/microbit-foundation/microbit-issues) or via [micro:bit support](mailto:support@microbit.org?subject=Software%20issue).
-**Hardware** questions or issues should be reported via [micro:bit support](mailto:support@microbit.org?subject=Hardware%20issue).
+Any questions or issues should be reported via [micro:bit support](https://support.microbit.org/support/tickets/new).